tueimage/essential-skills/linux-essentials.md

 This sets the fraction of memory that is used to approximately 5%.
 You can then run additional scripts on the same GPU.

-## Keep programs and scripts running after log out
+## Keep programs and scripts running after logging out

 If you lose connection with the server, everything you were running in the Terminal on that server stops running.
 This is not ideal.
 You can use a so-called terminal multiplexer or `tmux` to keep your scripts running in the background.
 To do this, type `tmux`.
 You will see a green bar appear at the bottom of the Terminal window, indicating that you are using the multiplexer.
 You can run anything you like inside this multiplexer window.
 To test it out, you can use the clock script we used before.